 We would therefore recommend a compromise and go to Egypt in spring or autumn.
 The month of May, for example, is very attractive, when the sea has already warmed up but the heat of summer is still to come.
 If you are lucky, you may even see whale sharks, the largest fish in the world at around ten metres, while diving in Hurghada.

 You really want to go scuba diving in Hurghada, but your family or partner is less convinced?
 Then we have a few more arguments for you why a holiday on the Red Sea is also worthwhile:

 - Spacious modern hotel complexes like the TUI BLUE Makadi Gardens leave nothing to be desired.

 - Oriental pampering programmes in the wellness areas such as massages, beauty and hamam treatments

 - A wide range of water sports in the quiet, sheltered Makadi Bay

 - Authentic shopping experiences in the colourful bazaar of Hurghada

 - Excursions to ancient sites of the Pharaonic Empire on the Nile such as Luxor

-Last but not least, the weather is an important argument, especially in the cooler months from October to April: Hardly any other destination with perfect beach weather and temperatures around 25 to 30° C can be reached in only four hours by plane from Germany during this period.
+Last but not least, the weather is an important argument, especially in the cooler months from October to April: Hardly any other destination with perfect beach weather and temperatures around 25 to 30° C can be reached in only four hours by plane from central Europe during this period.